jasonumiker/kubernetes-training/README.md

 * [ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) - which is how to scale them out as many 'replica' Pods as you need as well as scale them back in when you no longer need as many
 * [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) - which is how we deploy new version/tags of our apps via a new ReplicaSet alongside the existing one and gradually scale it out and the old version down until you're 100% on the new version
 * [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) - which is how we deploy stateful workloads that need consistent naming/DNS and to be reconnected to their [PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+* [DaemonSets](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) - which is how we can say we want to deploy something once on every Node in the cluster

 ### A Pod
 Have a look at the PodSpec at [probetest-app/probe-test-app-pod.yaml](https://github.com/jasonumiker/kubernetes-training/blob/main/probe-test-app/probe-test-app-pod.yaml).
 You'll see the following: